roman-milk/roman-milk.github.io/jessicas-change-management.md

+===

- ****** Jessica's Change Management Ch.
-11 ****** byCathartico© For a second, the arrogant douchebag stared straight into my eyes before the corners of his mouth pulled up and he spread his arms apologetically.
+For a second, the arrogant douchebag stared straight into my eyes before the corners of his mouth pulled up and he spread his arms apologetically.

  "Of course, bunny."
 He acted all casually.
 "Why don't you come inside first?
 We can discuss everything there."